AshLouie/326_Final_Project/README.md

 Function that takes a number rolled by randint and takes or removes coins from the board depending on the amount.
 The specific conditions are:
     - On a roll of 3, 5, 6, 8, 9, 10 or 11, the player places a coin on the
-    board if that room is empty, or takes the coin if it is occupied.\n
+    board if that room is empty, or takes the coin if it is occupied.

-    - If the player rolls snake eyes(1 on both dice), he has rolled a "Lucky Pig" and collects all the coins on the board, except for what lies in room 7.\n
+    - If the player rolls snake eyes(1 on both dice), he has rolled a "Lucky Pig" and collects all the coins on the board, except for what lies in room 7.

-    - If the player rolls a 12, he is "king" and wins all coins on the board.\n
+    - If the player rolls a 12, he is "king" and wins all coins on the board.

     - If the player rolls a 7, there is a "wedding" going on in the room, and one has to put a coin on there no matter what.
-This builds up a jackpot until the "king" (12) is rolled.\n
+This builds up a jackpot until the "king" (12) is rolled.

     - If the player rolls a 4, nothing happens and they get to skip a turn.

 ## special_event.py